dbt-labs/dbt-server/README.md

 </p>
 <p align="center">

-> :warning: **dbt Server is deprecated and will no longer be maintained by dbt Labs going forward.**
+> :warning: **dbt Server is deprecated and will no longer be maintained by dbt Labs going forward.
+You may continue to use this repository and fork it for your needs.
+If you would like to be a maintainer of this repository, please reach out to us by opening an issue.**

 > dbt Server supported our legacy Semantic Layer, which was [fully deprecated in December 2023.](https://docs.getdbt.com/docs/dbt-versions/release-notes/Dec-2023/legacy-sl) In October 2023, we introduced the GA of the revamped dbt Semantic Layer with [significant improvements](https://www.getdbt.com/blog/build-centralize-and-deliver-consistent-metrics-with-the-dbt-semantic-layer), made possible by the [acquisition of Transform](https://www.getdbt.com/blog/dbt-acquisition-transform) and the integration of [MetricFlow](https://docs.getdbt.com/docs/build/about-metricflow) into dbt.
 The dbt Semantic Layer is now independent of dbt Server and operates on MetricFlow Server, a new proprietary technology designed for enhanced connectivity and scale.